Christianity in Somalia: History

-Due to the proximity of Somalis to the Axumite and Southern Arabian Cultures, early Christianity and Judaism was professed by some in the region as can be seen by inscriptions, gravesites with stone crosses, and codices in the Ge’ez script.
-However, the advent of Islam in the region saw an end to Christianity, not making a return until Italian colonisation.
+Due to the proximity of Somalis to the Axumite and Southern Arabian Cultures, early Christianity and Judaism was professed by some in the region of Somalia as can be seen by inscriptions, gravesites with stone crosses, and codices in the Geʽez script.

-The Diocese of Mogadishu estimates that there were about 100 Roman Catholic practitioners in Somalia in 2004.
-This was down from a high of 8,500 adherents at the start of the trusteeship period in 1950, under the Prefecture Apostolic of Benadir of the Vicariate Apostolic of Mogadiscio.

-Thirty-seven years earlier, in 1913, during the early part of the colonial era, there were virtually no Christians in the Somali territories.
-Around 100–200 followers existed in the schools and orphanages of the few Catholic missions in the British Somaliland protectorate.
+However, the advent of Islam in the region saw an end to Christianity, not making a return until Italian colonization.
+In 1903, the first Christian missionaries under the Trinitarian Fathers arrived in Somalia.
+According to Listowel, they started by providing education and assistance to the poor and sick in the country, with Fr.
+Jelib founding a leper colony at the mouth of the Jubba River, housing between 350 and 400 afflicted.
+Still however at the time of publishing of the Catholic Encyclopedia in 1913, there were virtually no Christians observed in the Somali territories, outside of the around 100–200 followers which existed in the schools and orphanages across the few Catholic missions run by the English, French, and Italians.
 No Catholic missions are known to have existed in Italian Somaliland during the same period.

-However, after World War I Catholicism started to be promoted in "Somalia italiana", as Listowel wrote:

 In 1928, a Catholic cathedral was built in Mogadishu by order of Cesare Maria De Vecchi, a Catholic governor of "Somalia italiana" who promoted the "Missionari della Consolata" Christianization of Somali people.
-The cathedral, the biggest in Africa in the 1920s and 1930s, was later damaged during the civil war that began in the 1980s.
+Upon the completion of the cathedral, it stood as the largest in East Africa until in 2008 when much of it was destroyed due to war.

-The Bishop of Mogadishu, Franco Filippini, declared in 1940 that there were about 40,000 Somali Catholics due to the work of missionaries in the rural regions of Juba and Shebelle, but World War II damaged in an irreversible way most of the Catholic missions in Italian Somalia.
-Most were Somali Bantu, but some thousands were illegitimate sons of Italian soldiers and Somalian girls (who received Italian citizenship when baptized).
+The Bishop of Mogadishu, Venanzio Francesco Filippini, OFM, declared in 1940 that there were about 40,000 Somali Catholics due to the work of missionaries in the rural regions of Juba and Shebelle, but World War II damaged in an irreversible way most of the Catholic missions in Italian Somalia.
+Most were Somali Bantu.

 The Bible was first translated into Somali only in 1979.

-According to the World Christian Encyclopedia, the Somalia Believers Fellowship, the Somalia Mennonite Mission and the Seventh-day Adventists are present in this country.
+The Diocese of Mogadishu estimates that there were about 100 official Roman Catholic practitioners in Somalia in 2004.
+This was down from a high of 8,500 adherents at the start of the trusteeship period in 1950, under the Prefecture Apostolic of Benadir of the Vicariate Apostolic of Mogadiscio.

 Somalia is included in the Episcopal Area of the Horn of Africa of the Anglican Diocese of Egypt, though there are no current local congregations.
 The Adventist Mission indicates that there are no Adventist members in Somalia, and that Christianity in general has seen little growth there.

+In August 2025, International Christian Concern reported that a video posted on TikTok by a Somali about one of its articles went viral, with many people posting extremely violent comments.